mys-lang/package-bar/README.rst

 Bar
 ===

-A tiny package that is used in the `Mys`_ tutorial.
+A tiny package that is used in the `Mys tutorial`_.

 Examples
 ========